Walter F. Lineberger: Congress

 Lineberger was elected as a Republican to the Sixty-seventh Congress to fill the vacancy caused by the death of United States Representative-elect Charles F. Van de Water in California's Ninth Congressional District.
 He won a special election on February 15, 1921, by a vote of 32,442 to 21,056 for Prohibition candidate Charles H. Randall, whom Van de Water had defeated for re-election three months earlier.
 Lineberger had 58.5% of the vote to Randall's 38.0%.

 Re-elected to the Sixty-eighth and Sixty-ninth Congresses, Lineberger served in the House of Representatives from April 11, 1921, to March 3, 1927.
 He won reelection with 59.1% of the vote in 1922 and with 63.9% in 1924.
 Lineberger did not seek renomination to the House in 1926, but was an unsuccessful candidate for the Republican nomination as United States Senator.

-Death
+Personal life

+Lineberger started a business in oil securities in 1932.
 He died on October 9, 1943, in Santa Barbara, California, and was interred in Santa Barbara Cemetery.